Klipper3d/klipper/docs/Pressure_Advance.md

   (filament pulled out of the nozzle due to the stickiness of the plastic).
 It is recommended to disable the slicer's "z-lift on retract" option.

+* Configuring pressure advance results in extra extruder movement during move acceleration and deceleration.
+That extra movement is not further constrained by any other other configuration parameter.
+  The pressure advance settings only impact extruder movement; they do not alter toolhead XYZ movement or look-ahead calculations.
+A change in pressure advance will not change the path or timing of the toolhead nor will it change the overall printing time.